 The Consulting Services You Need

-Involving legal counsel in all important aspects of cybersecurity risk assessment and breach response is critical for the potential protection of your clients under the doctrine of attorney-client privilege.
-There are obvious benefits in a post-breach, incident response scenario, but there is also a strong case to be made for establishing these legal privileges prior to any incident.
+Involving legal counsel in all essential aspects of cybersecurity risk assessment and breach response is critical for the potential protection of your clients under the doctrine of attorney-client privilege.
+There are obvious benefits in a post-breach, incident response scenario, but there is also a strong case to be made for establishing these legal privileges before any incident.